-- Design your own artefact!
-Choose an everyday object (like a walking stick or a collarette), and insert symbols which are important in your life. - Write a diary entry of a member of Na Fianna Éireann, including what your experience is like handling weapons, the comradery with other boys, and what you think/understand is happening in Ireland at this time.
+- Organise a debate between different political groups in Ireland at this time.
+They could include Home Rule Nationalists, Unionists, Republicans, the Labour movement, or the Sufferage movement.
+Discuss what these groups would want for the future of Ireland politically but also socially and economically. - Design your own artefact!
+Choose an everyday object (such as an item of clothing or an accessory like a bag), and insert symbols which are important in your life. - Write the diary entry of a young boy or girl who was a member of Na Fianna Éireann.
+Aspects you could discuss include your experience in handling weapons, the comradery with other young people and what you think or understand about what is happening in Ireland at this time.